jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

   the test is still green

-* I add the last case
+* I add the fourth case

   .. code-block:: python